Devaughn Elliott: W Connection

 In 2013, Elliott signed with W Connection in the TT Pro League.

 Pasaquina

 In June 2015, after being spotted during the 2018 FIFA World Cup qualification playing vs El Salvador, Elliott signed a 1-year contract with Salvadoran Primera División club, Pasaquina.

 Elliott debuted with Pasaquina FC on August 1, 2015, playing 90 minutes in a 1–1 home tie vs Sonsonate.
 He scored his first goal in a 1–1 home tie vs historic contender Águila on August 26, 2015.

 Murciélagos FC

-After an impressive Apertura 2015 tournament in El Salvador, Elliott transferred to Murciélagos FC for an undisclosed amount.
+After the Apertura 2015 tournament in El Salvador, Elliott transferred to Murciélagos FC for an undisclosed amount.
 Pasaquina FC retains a stake on the potential future resale of the player.

 Initially, Elliott began playing with Murciélagos B due to the first team having already reached its foreign players quota for the 2015/2016 season.
-He scored his first goal for Murcielagos B in a 1-0 win against Alacranes de Durango on March 5, 2016.
+He scored his first goal for Murcielagos B in a 1–0 win against Alacranes de Durango on March 5, 2016.